Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Astrophysical Sites and their ejecta composition

-For a short-lived MNS, $t \lesssim 1$~s, the impact of neutrino-irradiation is small and from the point of view of nucleosynthesis outflows from accretion disks formed in NS-NS and BH-NS mergers gives similar results.
-Early nucleosynthesis studies where mainly parametric and considered mainly the ``neutrino-driven'' wind outflow from the surface of the disk~\citep{Pruet.Woosley.Hoffman:2003,Fujimoto.Hashimoto.ea:2003,Fujimoto.Hashimoto.ea:2004,Pruet.Thompson.Hoffman:2004,Mclaughlin.Surman:2005,surman06,Metzger.Thompson.Quataert:2008,surman08,Dessart.Ott.ea:2009,Kizivat.Martinez-Pinedo.ea:2010,Wanajo.Janka:2012,surman14}.
-Detailed simulations have been performed in recent years based on $\alpha$-viscosity prescriptions~\citep{Fernandez.Metzger:2013,metzger14,Just.Bauswein.ea:2015,fernandez16,just16,Wu.Fernandez.Martinez.ea:2016,Wojczuk.Janiuk:2018,Fujibayashi.Kiuchi.ea:2018} and more recently on three-dimensional General-Relativistic Magnetohydrodynamic simulations~\cite{Siegel.Metzger:2017,Siegel.Metzger:2018,Fernandez.Tchekhovskoy.ea:2019}.
-These simulations show that neutrino winds from the accretion disk eject little mass and that most of the material is ejected by viscous heating~\citep{Just.Bauswein.ea:2015}.
+For a short-lived MNS, $t \lesssim 1$~s, the impact of neutrino-irradiation is small and, from the point of view of nucleosynthesis, outflows from accretion disks formed in NS-NS and BH-NS mergers give similar results.
+Early nucleosynthesis studies were mainly parametric and considered mainly the ``neutrino-driven'' wind outflow from the surface of the disk~\citep{Pruet.Woosley.Hoffman:2003,Fujimoto.Hashimoto.ea:2003,Fujimoto.Hashimoto.ea:2004,Pruet.Thompson.Hoffman:2004,Mclaughlin.Surman:2005,surman06,Metzger.Thompson.Quataert:2008,surman08,Dessart.Ott.ea:2009,Kizivat.Martinez-Pinedo.ea:2010,Wanajo.Janka:2012,surman14}.
+Detailed simulations, based initially on $\alpha$-viscosity prescriptions, and more recently on three-dimensional General-Relativistic magneto-hydrodynamics (for references see the introductory part of this section~\ref{sec:neutron-star-neutron}), show that neutrino winds from the accretion disk eject little mass and that most of the material is ejected by viscous heating~\citep[e.g.][]{Just.Bauswein.ea:2015}.
 The results for disk outflows by~\citet{Wu.Fernandez.Martinez.ea:2016} are displayed in Fig.~\ref{fig_8}, which shows the integrated abundance pattern of all tracer particles.
-This underlines that, in principle, disk outflows alone can produce the whole range of r-process nuclei, with a significant production of $A \lesssim 130$ nuclei.
-Disk outflows also reach the third peak at $A = 195$ in most of the simulations.
+This underlines that, in principle, disk outflows alone can produce the whole range of r-process nuclei, with a significant production of $A \lesssim 130$ nuclei, also reaching the third peak at $A = 195$ in most of the simulations.
 The detailed results depend on the disk viscosity, the initial mass or entropy of the torus, the black hole spin, and (of course) the nuclear physics input.
 The latter is illustrated in Fig.~\ref{fig_8} that compares the nucleosynthesis results for two different mass models, FRDM~\cite{moeller95} and Duflo-Zuker~\citep{Duflo.Zuker:1995}.
-The production of heavy ($A\gtrsim 195$) nuclei is also affected by uncertainties of the disk properties discussed above~\citep{Just.Bauswein.ea:2015,Wu.Fernandez.Martinez.ea:2016}.
+The production of heavy ($A\gtrsim 195$) nuclei is also affected by uncertainties of the disk properties discussed above~\citep{Just.Bauswein.ea:2015,Wu.Fernandez.Martinez.ea:2016,Fernandez.Tchekhovskoy.ea:2019,Christie.Lalakos.ea:2019,Fujibayashi.Shibata.ea:2020}.
+Recent $\alpha$-viscous simulations~\citep{Fujibayashi.Shibata.ea:2020} using torus masses compatible with GW170817, $M\sim 0.1$--0.02~M$_\odot$, predict relatively large $Y_e$ ejecta mainly due to the disk reaching dynamical beta-equilibrium~\citep{Arcones.Martinez-Pinedo.ea:2010} between electron and positron captures.
+The associated nucleosynthesis is strongly suppressed in $A>130$ nuclei when compared with solar.
 However, such a possible deficit can be counterbalanced by the dynamic ejecta, as the total nucleosynthesis of the merger includes the components of the dynamic ejecta, the neutrino wind, and the accretion disk.